A homotopy invariant of stable maps to oriented surfaces: Changes of the cumulative winding number under homotopy

 \section{Changes of the cumulative winding number under homotopy}

 We now observe and record how the cumulative winding number is changed under generic homotopy.
 We will denote an $R_2$ move by $R_2(a_1, a_2, a_3, a_4)$, where the quadruple $(a_1, a_2, a_3, a_4)$ encodes the type of the two self-intersection points that are either being created or removed as a result of the $R_2$ move.
-We note that the types $(a_1, a_2, a_3, a_4)$ of the two self-intersection points are the same up to permutation and a reflection.
-For example, $(a_1, a_2, a_3, a_4)\mapsto (a_3, a_2, a_1, a_4)$ does not change the type of the double point.
 For the remainder of our discussion, we adopt the convention that $a_1$ corresponds to the bounded region.
 In Fig. ~\ref{fig:12}, this is the region bounded by $\alpha_2 \cup \beta_2$.